librecampus/librecampus/README.md

 ## Contributing

-We're actively looking for domain expert participantion and code contributors.
+We're actively looking for domain expert participation and code contributors.
 If you want to participate please get in touch with us at [proyecto.librecampus@gmail.com](mailto://proyecto.librecampus@gmail.com) to contact the leadership team.

 ## License, copyright and trademarks

-Librecampus software is licensed under [GPL, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Librecampus software is licensed under [AGPL, version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).

 &copy; Librecampus contributors, 2019.

-"Librecampus" is not yet a trademark or service mark registered.
+"Librecampus" is not yet a trademark or registered service mark in any country as far as we, the contributor, are aware of.